 The Disability Awareness Club has begun impacting through “awareness days” focused on different disabilities, encouraging a broader dialogue on campus.
 These events have already drawn new faces and fostered connections, underscoring the club’s commitment to not only raising awareness but also creating a community dedicated to empathy and mutual support.
 These events are also built into the club’s meetings as they offer students the opportunity to discuss their interests.

-Club member Joseph Bostef shared how the club’s purpose extends beyond education to fostering a sense of belonging for everyone, with or without disabilities.
-“For me, it’s about showing that you’re more than just your disability,” Bostef said.
-Fellow member Amy Ferguson echoed this.
+Club member Joseph Bostaph shared how the club’s purpose extends beyond education to fostering a sense of belonging for everyone, with or without disabilities.
+“For me, it’s about showing that you’re more than just your disability,” Bostaph said.
+Fellow member Aiden Ferguson echoed this.
 Members talked about The Americans with Disabilities Act (ADA) and the concerns they had over the campus, including elevators, clear signage, and other concepts that would make life for students easier.

 The club is content with how they have progressed, as they have been able to grow.
 If you wish to learn more about The Disability Awareness Club, they have a public Instagram, @wlu_disabilityawarness, that is frequently updated as well as by email.